RobRendell/gTove/README.md

 ## Plans/TODO

+* Fog of war cover/uncover is one tile smaller than selection on Candlemere Tower map.
 * Save current tabletop over existing scenario.
 * Have drag handle in reposition mode too?
 Could cancel reposition by tapping the handle, like ending fog of war mode.
 * Visible label on minis.
 Also have GM-only label?